Pwd9000-ML/terraform-azurerm-sonarqube-aci/examples/simple/README.md

 ## DNS Config

-After all resources are created, get the DNS-Label of the container group: **sonarqube-aci.(azureregion).azurecontainer.io** and add a **DNS 'CNAME'** on your DNS provider for your **'custom.domain.com'** to point to the DNS label of the ACI container group:
+After resource creation, get the DNS-Label of the container group: **sonarqube-aci.(azureregion).azurecontainer.io** and add a **DNS 'CNAME'** on your DNS provider for your **'custom.domain.com'** to point to the DNS label of the ACI container group:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci/master/assets/dns01.png)